Before leaving for Israel, please make sure that you have completed the following:

 Bedding and Linens

-The beds in the dorms are slightly narrower and longer than American twin beds.
 Blankets, sheets, pillows, and towels are not supplied by the university.
-As linens are relatively expensive in Israel, it is recommended that you bring your own supply.
-The following quantities are usually sufficient: two blankets, two to four sheets, two pillowcases, one pillow and four towels.
-Many students use their sleeping bag as an extra blanket during the cold winter months.
+As linens are relatively expensive in Israel, it is recommended that you bring your own from home, or consider renting them from a company like 1 simhub.
+The following quantities are usually sufficient:

 Kitchen and Household Goods